checkly/jamstack-deploy/README.md

   <h1>Jamstack Deploy</h1>
 </p>

-> 🍯 Measure cloud providers and check which fits better for your Jamstack App.

 ![](https://api.checklyhq.com/v1/badges/groups/176115?style=flat-square)
 ![](https://api.checklyhq.com/v1/badges/groups/176115?responseTime=true&style=flat-square)
 <br>

-## Overview
 The process is quite simple.
 It starts creating a basic [Nuxt.js static web app](https://github.com/checkly/jamstack-deploy-demo-app) (it is the same app you get when you run the Nuxt.js starter tool).

 We took exactly the same app and we deploy it to different Jamstack providers.